kubeflow/kubeflow/docs_dev/releasing.md

 Our typical process when getting ready to do a minor release vX.Y (i.e. going from vX.Y to vX.Z); this process doesn't apply for patch releases.

-1. Follow the [instructions below](#create-website-branch) to create a release branch for vX.Y
+1. Follow the [Create website branch instructions](#create-website-branch) to create a release branch for vX.Y.

+1. Follow the [Deploy to Netlify instructions](#deploy-to-netlify) to set up a versioned documentation on Kubeflow website.

 1. Develop vX.Z docs on the master branch

-   * Follow the [instructions](#prepare-docs) below to update version numbers etc. on master for the upcoming vX.Z release

    * Docs for the master branch should be available on [https://master.kubeflow.org](https://master.kubeflow.org)